kindone/cppproptest/doc/Generators.md

 ### Arbitrary provides utility methods

 As an `Arbitrary<T>` is also a `Generator<T>`, an arbitrary provides useful helpers for creating new generators from existing ones. `filter` is such a helper.
 It restrictively generates values that satisfy a criteria function.
-Following is an even number generator from the integer `Arbitrary`.
+Following shows an even number generator from the integer `Arbitrary`.

 ```cpp
 // generates any integers